In 2020, due to the rapidly evolving COVID-19 pandemic, this in-person team training was converted into a virtual event.

 - Participate in a welcome kick off Zoom call to review the outline of the program and expectations

 - Utilize the CRC screening module, presented by the New Jersey Academy of Family Physicians, to enter chart data, select a pathway of intervention, and re-enter data after three months of protocol intervention.
 View the instructions for using the module and claiming credit.

 - Review three webinars at a time most convenient for them. (access was provided to registered teams on a password protected page of the OAFP site.)

-- American Academy of Family Physicians (AAFP) Live Prescribed continuing medical education (CME) credits for participating in a kick-off Zoom call and watching the recorded webinars (credit was transferable to all members of the care team)
+- Valuable American Academy of Family Physicians (AAFP) continuing medical education (CME) credits for participating in a kick-off Zoom call and watching the recorded webinars (credit was transferable to all members of the care team)

-- American Board of Family Medicine (ABFM) Family Medicine Certification Performance Improvement Activity credit and 20 AAFP CME credits once the module is complete.
+- American Board of Family Medicine (ABFM) Family Medicine Certification Performance Improvement Activity credit and 20 AAFP Performance Improvement in Practice credits for completing the module.

-If you have questions regarding the team training day, please contact Director of Performance Improvement Erin Jech or call 800.742.7327.
+If you have questions regarding the team training day, please contact Director of Education Erin Jech or call 800.742.7327.